-Students must be in good standing to participate in the St. Thomas Law Review, The Intercultural Human Rights Law Review, Moot Court, Mock Trial, International Moot Court, Student Government, or to be an officer of any student organization.
+Students must be in good standing to participate in the St. Thomas Law Review, The Intercultural Human Rights Law Review, The Journal of Complex Litigation, Moot Court, Mock Trial, International Moot Court, Student Government, or to be an officer of any student organization.